Quick and Easy Winding Ribbon Crochet Christmas Tree

 More Crochet stuff shared in my Amazon Influencer Shop

 Some of the links are affiliated.
-If you make a purchase as a result thereof, I will be compensated, at no additional cost to you.
+If you purchase as a result thereof, I will be compensated, at no additional cost to you.
 Thanks for supporting me!

 sTITCHES AND ABBREVIATIONS